mhrons/mhrons.github.io/docs/index.md

 ![Milan](img/Milan.jpg){width="70"}

 My name is **Milan Hronský**
-I live in Slovakia, and work on  **better integration of renewable energy in the grid**.
+I work on  **better integration of renewable energy in the grid**.
-A common problem of renewable energy is its [intermittency](https://mhrons.github.io/pv_intermit/)
+A common problem of renewable energy is its [intermittency](https://mhrons.github.io/pv_intermit/).
+The share of fossile and nuclear energy in the grid will remain high, unless the time course of renewable power is effectively smoothed.
+My goal is to develop technical means to unleash a natural increase of the renewable energy share in the grid.

 My photovoltaic projects: